-On October 20, 2010, Jim Ballard successfully defended a real estate broker and its two agents against claims of negligence, non-disclosure and concealment.
+Jim Ballard successfully defended a real estate broker and its two agents against claims of negligence, non-disclosure and concealment.
 The case was tried to a jury in Vista over the course of five weeks.
 The Plaintiff demanded $1m pre-trial and asked the jury for in excess of $3.5m.

-On February 22, 2010, Jim Ballard successfully defended a client against claims of racial discrimination, retaliation and wrongful termination.
+Jim Ballard successfully defended a client against claims of racial discrimination, retaliation and wrongful termination.
 Jim successfully sought and received summary judgment which disposed of the case prior to getting to a jury.

-On November 5, 2007, Jim Ballard received a judgment in excess of $6.3 million on behalf of 75 clients involved in failed land deal in Colorado.
+Jim Ballard received a judgment in excess of $6.3 million on behalf of 75 clients involved in failed land deal in Colorado.
 Factoring in settlements reached prior to the trial, Mr. Ballard recovered over $8 million for the defrauded clients.
 The lawsuit, a combination of contract and security claims, was the culmination of over two years of work investigating and prosecuting the claims.